An honest Employment Hero review 2026:

 Where it falls short

-The rostering module lacks advanced features found in dedicated rostering platforms.
-There's no option to customise views — if you prefer a staff list view rather than position-based view, Employment Hero won't accommodate this.
-Advanced filtering options for specific staff or positions are limited, and there's no live labour budgeting tool to forecast costs as you build the roster.
+The rostering module lacks the advanced features we'd expect from dedicated rostering platforms.
+There's no option to customise views — if you prefer a staff list view rather than position-based view, you're out of luck.
+We also noticed limited filtering options for specific staff or positions, and no live labour budgeting tool to forecast costs as you build the roster.

-For businesses where rostering is a core operational need, these limitations may prove frustrating compared to purpose-built rostering software.
+For businesses where rostering is a core operational need, these limitations will likely prove frustrating compared to purpose-built rostering software.

 Pros & cons